bediger4000/swapbits/README.md

 It's not trivial, it's difficult to get correct.
 For Cisco, it might be a way of getting at a candidate's bitwise-operation knowledge.
+If the job in question does not do a lot of bitwise operations, this is not a great question.